famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 ## Interactivity

-most important form of interactivity is what happens with[parents as they participate in toddler screen time](https://childmind.org/article/benefits-watching-tv-young-children/).
-“Simple screen time just with the child watching the show or playing with the app,” notes Dr. Cruger, “is far less valuable than when it also involves direct interaction with the parents.”\
+This article claims that where screen time is concerned, the "most important form of interactivity is what happens with parents as they participate in toddler screen time".
+What brings up the quality of a certain form of screen time is when it involves direct interaction with the parents.

-\
+The article also introduces the term "joint media engagement" as the gold standard of interactive screen time - this is when you interact with your child centered around a screen in the exact same way as you would with a book, or a painting, for example.

-*joint media engagement*, which means you’re going to interact with your child around screens just like you would interact with your child around any kind of media, whether it’s a book, or art material.”
+In these cases, the screen is a background activity and what takes center stage is the interaction between you and your child, and is only supplemented by whatever media you have chosen.

 ## Child-Directedness